dhh1128/codecraft.co/book-review-poke-the-box.md

 slug: book-review-poke-the-box
 redirect_from:
   - /2012/10/16/book-review-poke-the-box
+comments:
+  - author: golebiewski.net
+    date: 2012-10-29 11:39:08
+    comment: >
+      Hello, just wanted to say, I liked this blog post.
+It was practical.
+      Keep on posting!
 ---
 I just finished reading <a class="zem_slink" title="Seth Godin" href="http://twitter.com/thisissethsblog" target="_blank" rel="twitter">Seth Godin's</a> <em>Poke the Box</em>, and I recommend that you add it to your reading list.
 It's short, punchy, and thought-provoking.

 [youtube=http://youtu.be/6IapqgokfNU]